Generic Name: Romiplostim

 Advice to Patients

-Under the REMS program approved by FDA, medication guide must be provided prior to each dose of romiplostim.9 Importance of carefully reading medication guide before initiating therapy and prior to receiving each dose.1 2 9
+Importance of providing patient with a copy of the manufacturer's patient information (medication guide) prior to each dose of romiplostim.
+Importance of carefully reading medication guide before initiating therapy and prior to receiving each dose.1 2

 Importance of understanding that the goal of therapy is to achieve and maintain a platelet count of ≥50,000/mm3 to reduce the risk of bleeding, not to normalize platelet counts.1